-Technological and medical advances have led to a variety of new treatments for hearing loss.
+Technological and medical advances have led to many new treatments for hearing loss.
 With so many to choose from, how can you know which treatment is best for you?
 The choice depends in part on the kind of hearing loss you have.

-Conductive hearing loss occurs when the outer or middle ear is unable to conduct sound to the inner ear.
+Conductive hearing loss happens when the outer or middle ear is unable to conduct sound to the inner ear.

 Sensorineural hearing loss occurs when the inner ear or auditory nerve no longer detects sound waves normally.

 Mixed hearing loss is a combination of conductive and sensorineural hearing loss.